forrest79/phpgsql/docs/db.md

 dump($array2); // (string) '{\"1.2\",\"3.4\"}'
 ```

 - `dump($sql, $params, $type = 'cli'/'html')` - print the SQL query with highlighted syntax.
-If you pass parameters, the query is printed with these parameters, and you can simply copy it and run in the DB. `$type` can be `cli` or `html` (`html` is also everything different from `cli`)
+If you pass parameters, the query is printed with these parameters, and you can copy it and run in the DB. `$type` can be `cli` or `html` (`html` is also everything different from `cli`)

 ## Getting notices

 In PostgreSQL a notice can be raised.
-This is very handy for development purposes (debuging).
+This is very handy for development purposes (debugging).
 Notices can be read with the `getNotices(bool $clearAfterRead = TRUE)` method.
 You can call this function after the query or at the end of the PHP script.
-If you pass `FALSE` as a parametr, notices won't be cleared after read.
+If you pass `FALSE` as a parameter, notices won't be cleared after read.

 ```php
 $connection->execute('DO $BODY$ BEGIN RAISE NOTICE \'Test notice\'; END; $BODY$ LANGUAGE plpgsql;');